Skip to main content

 What is a super fund?

-You can also choose what the money gets invested in.
-If you don't choose, the super fund will automatically choose for you.
+You can also choose how the money is invested.
+If you don't choose, the super fund will decide for you.

-If you change jobs, you can use your existing super account or open up a new account with another fund.
+If you change jobs, you can keep your existing super account or open a new one.

 If you have more than one super account

-Find out more about how to find the accounts that you have and combine your super into one account.
+Find out more about how to find lost super and combine super accounts.

 Kristin combines her super

-Kristin had worked a few different casual jobs during uni.
-When she checked, she found she had three different super accounts with three different super funds.
-She used the ATO’s YourSuper comparison tool to compare the fees and 10-year performance of the three funds she had, then used myGov to move all her super into the account she preferred.
-Now, she has a single super account that’s easier to manage and track.
+Kristin had worked several casual jobs while at uni.
+When she checked, she found 3 different super accounts with 3 different funds.
+She used the ATO’s YourSuper comparison tool to compare the fees and 10-year performance.
+She then used myGov to move her super into the account she preferred.
+Now she has one super account that’s easier to manage and track.

 Choose what to invest your super in